EVA-Information-Security-Consluting/auth0-explorer/docs/USAGE.md

 **What it does:**
 - Discovers OpenID configuration
-- Tests for CORS misconfigurations
+- Tests for open redirect vulnerabilities

 **When to use:**
 - Initial information gathering